goncalocsousa1/ASM_WebServer/README.md

 # Assembly Web Server

 This project is a simple implementation of a web server using x86-64 Assembly, built based on a detailed tutorial.
 The server accepts client connections and responds with a simple HTML page.
+The new implementation includes multi-threading support and synchronization using `futex`.

 ## Features

 - Creation of a TCP/IP socket
 - Binding the socket to a specific port (3000)
 - Listening for incoming client connections
+- Utilization of threads for concurrent connection processing
+- Synchronization between threads using `futex`
+- Enqueuing connections for processing
 - Sending a simple HTTP response with HTML content
 - Closing the connection after sending the response